 Therefore, without wasting much time, let’s learn how to prevent someone from recording your phone call.

 We could offer you a long list of reasons why recording a phone call is dangerous, but we’re confident you already know.
 And it is for this reason that you have come to this blog.

 Can You Stop Someone from Recording Your Call?

 However, if the individual intends to record a call for whatever purpose, this is not likely to happen.
 Also, there are plenty of third-party recording programs strewn over the internet; you can’t stop someone from installing them, can you?

 You only have control over your device; what occurs on theirs is beyond you.
 In such a situation, if the conversation is confidential, you should speak with the individual in person or, at the very worst, don’t use your phone.
 But this can’t be the cure, can it?

-How to Prevent Someone from Recording Your Call
+How to Stop Someone from Recording Your Call on iPhone and Android

 Sometimes being upfront about things that make you uncomfortable is the best way to deal with a problem.
 Beating around the bush could get you nowhere; you may end up with more difficulties than you started with.
 We recommend speaking with the person directly and asking them to cease recording the call.